Setting Up a BE Development and Debugging Environment with VSCode

 arrow_flight_sql_port = -1

-# Note that there should be at most one ip that matches this list.
+# Note that there should at most one ip match this list.

-# If no ip matches this rule, it will choose one randomly.
+# If no ip match this rule, will choose one randomly.

 # use CIDR format, e.g. 10.10.10.0/